 Star soloists violinist Nigel Kennedy and mezzo-soprano Joyce DiDonato take to the stage to perform a wide range of popular pieces including Vaughan Williams’s The Lark Ascending, ‘Over the Rainbow’ and ‘Danny Boy’.

-Opening with the world premiere of Mark Simpson’s sparks, the Last Night programme includes music by some of the season’s featured composers, including Delius and Bruch, before closing with the traditional Last Night pieces, which this year include the return of Henry Wood’s Fantasia on British Sea-Songs.
+Opening with the world premiere of Anna Clyne’s Masquerade, the Last Night programme includes music by some of the season’s anniversary composers, including Wagner and Britten, as well as featured composer Granville Bantock, before closing with the traditional Last Night pieces.

-The Last Night of the Proms is celebrated beyond the Royal Albert Hall in all four nations of the UK.
+The Last Night of the Proms celebrations spill out from the Royal Albert Hall into all four nations of the UK.
 Each BBC Proms in the Park event has its own popular line-up of artists and presenters, and culminates in a live link-up with the Royal Albert Hall for the second half of the concert, transmitted on BBC One.

-Highlights of the Last Night celebrations around the country will be included as part of the live coverage on BBC One, BBC Two and BBC Radio 3, while digital TV viewers can choose to watch the Royal Albert Hall.
-Audiences can also watch the Last Night of the Proms live on BBC Big Screens around the UK (venues to be announced shortly).
+Highlights of the Last Night celebrations around the UK will be included as part of the live coverage on BBC One, BBC Two, and BBC Radio 3.